-1. Home
+1. Início

 2. / Economy

-Written by Alisson Ficher
+Escrito por Alisson Ficher

-Published 02/12/2024 às 17:58
+Publicado em 02/12/2024 às 17:58

-A watershed for agribusiness
+A Watershed for Agribusiness

-Brazilian agribusiness, especially in Mato Grosso, is the main beneficiary of the new railway.
+The Brazilian agribusiness, especially in Mato Grosso, is the main beneficiary of the new railway.

 Today, Brazil faces high logistics costs and an excessive dependence on highways.

-Jobs and local development
+Jobs and Local Development

 The economic impact of the railway is also evident in job creation.

-Among the deliveries already completed, a 107-meter viaduct on BR-163/364, in Rondonópolis, stands out.
+Among the completed deliveries is a 107-meter viaduct on BR-163/364, in Rondonópolis.

-The local economy of the cities along the railway will be directly impacted, with opportunities for commerce, services and development of nearby communities.
+The local economy of the cities along the railway will be directly impacted, with opportunities for commerce, services, and development of nearby communities.

-Strategic integration with the Port of Santos
+Strategic Integration with the Port of Santos

 With the new railway, these numbers are expected to grow even more.

-Sustainability and innovation with the railway
+Sustainability and Innovation with the Railway

 In addition to the logistical and economic gains, the project has a strong sustainable bias.

-The railway will help reduce pollutant gas emissions and includes environmental initiatives, such as the rescue and mapping of fauna and flora in construction areas.
+The railway will help reduce pollutant gas emissions and includes environmental initiatives, such as the rescue and mapping of fauna and flora in the construction areas.

 Social responsibility is also at the heart of the project.